Can You Use a Credit Card to Buy a Home in New York City?

 What is manufactured spend?

-In terms of paying your mortgage, you can use your credit card to purchase prepaid debit cards, use the debit cards to purchase a money order, and then use the money order to pay your mortgage.
+To pay your mortgage, you can use your credit card to purchase prepaid debit cards, use the debit cards to purchase a money order, and then use the money order to pay your mortgage.

 What are some other ways you can pay a mortgage with your credit card?

-Plastiq steps in as the middle man who will take your payment via credit, and then pay your mortgage lender directly.
+Plastiq steps in as the middleman who will take your payment via Credit and then pay your mortgage lender directly.
 Essentially, they complete the manufactured spending process for you.

 Risks with using Plastiq